web-platform-tests/wpt/docs/writing-tests/testdriver-tutorial.md

 ### Other Browsers

-Other browsers may use executorselenium (such as safari), or a completely new executor (such as servo).
+Other browsers (such as safari) may use executorselenium, or a completely new executor (such as servo).
 For these, you must change the executor in the same way as we did with chrome and firefox.

 ### Write an infra test